lmagyar/homeassistant-addon-samba-interface/samba/DOCS.md

 In case of an empty list (`interfaces: []`, this is the default) Samba will run on localhost (127.0.0.1) only, and list possible interface values as notice in the log.

 For possible interfaces see also `> ifconfig` or `> ip link show`.

+### Option: `enabled_shares` (required)

+List of Samba shares that will be accessible.
+Any shares removed or commented out of the list will not be accessible.

 ### Option: `allow_hosts` (required)